finnito/Science/content/09scie/space/5-phases-of-the-moon.md

 ## Phases of the Moon {.c2}

 - Write the title above and glue in your diagram.
-- As the moon orbits Earth, different sides of it are exposed to sunlight throughout the month.
+- <mark>As the moon orbits Earth, different sides of it are exposed to sunlight throughout the month.</mark>
-- From our view on Earth, this causes different amounts of the moon in view to be lit up.
+- <mark>From our view on Earth, this causes different amounts of the moon in view to be lit up.</mark>

 ![](https://upload.wikimedia.org/wikipedia/commons/6/6a/Moon_Phase_Diagram_for_Simple_English_Wikipedia.GIF)